Bo Xilai: Early life

-Bo Xilai was born on 3 July 1949.
-He was the fourth child and second son of prominent Communist Party leader Bo Yibo, one of the Eight Great Eminent Officials, who served as Minister of Finance in the early years of the People's Republic of China but who fell from favor in 1965 for supporting more open trade relations with the West.
-When the Cultural Revolution began in 1966, Bo Yibo was labeled a "rightist" and a "counterrevolutionary" and purged from his posts.
-He spent the ensuing twelve years in prison, where he was reportedly tortured.
-His wife, Hu Ming, was abducted by Red Guards in Guangzhou, and was either beaten to death or committed suicide.

-Bo Xilai was seventeen years old when the Cultural Revolution began, and at the time attended the prestigious No. 4 High School in Beijing, one of the best in the country.
+Bo Xilai was seventeen years old when the Cultural Revolution began, and at the time attended the prestigious Beijing No. 4 High School.
 In the early years of the Cultural Revolution, Bo Xilai is reported to have been an active member of the liandong Red Guard organization and may have at one point denounced his father.

 As the political winds of the Cultural Revolution shifted, Bo Xilai and his siblings were either imprisoned or sent to the countryside, and Bo Xilai was locked up for five years.
 After the death of Mao Zedong in 1976, the chaos of the Cultural Revolution was officially attributed to the Gang of Four, and Bo's father was released.
 Bo Yibo was politically rehabilitated, and, in 1979, became vice premier.

 After his release, Bo Xilai worked at the Hardware Repair Factory for the Beijing Second Light Industry Bureau.
-He was admitted to the Peking University by public examination in 1977.
+He was admitted to the Peking University when the gaokao was reinstated in 1977.
 Unlike many of his contemporaries in the Chinese leadership who studied engineering, Bo majored in world history.
-In the second year of his studies, Bo enlisted in a Master's program in international journalism at the Chinese Academy of Social Sciences, graduating with a master's degree in 1982.
+In his second year at Peking University, after the graduate school examination was reinstated, Bo was admitted to a master's program in international journalism at the Chinese Academy of Social Sciences, allegedly through backdoor channels despite not meeting the required exam scores, and graduated with a master's degree in 1982.
 He joined the Communist Party in October 1980.